Br0Fi/goscalc/README.md

 For specific information refer to [1] (German).
 The project was taken over from Dr. Stephan Majert.
 The additional program Wavegen is based on [2] and was provided by Prof. Krüger, who modified it together with M.Frigge [3].
-The Hankel transformation in hankel_trafo.cc is an adapted version of NumSBT (aanz_v2/aanz_v3), which was written in Fortran90 and published as [4].
+The Hankel transformation in hankel_trafo.cc is an adapted version of NumSBT (aanz_v2/aanz_v3), which was written in Fortran90 and published at [4].

 ## Installation and compiling (Linux systems):
 Libraries used: Armadillo (requiring standard BLAS+LAPACK or OpenBLAS), FFTW, Boost, WignerSymbols.
 WignerSymbols can be found [here](https://github.com/joeydumont/wignerSymbols)<!--- TODO: is superlu needed?-->